 The Monticello-Jasper County Chamber of Commerce announces the Citizen of The Year at their Annual Meeting each year.
-Nominations open in December and the recipient is announced in January (at the Annual Meeting).
+Nominations open in December and the recipient is announced in January (during the Annual Meeting).

 Past Citizens of the Year